Learn Python with Talk Python's 270 hours of courses

 25:34 Which negative values?

-25:37 Like if it's less than zero, like why is it testing that?
+25:37 Like if it's less than zero, you're like, why is it testing that?

 25:39 Well, that means it's not set.